-Renowned Head Chef Sean Bentley cooks up a seasonal storm at Petition Kitchen, hands down the best spot to break your fast in the CBD.
+Renowned Head Chef Ram Gurung cooks up a seasonal storm at Petition Kitchen, hands down the best spot to break your fast in the CBD.
 Good coffee, a daring-but-not-too-daring-for-breakfast menu and the gorgeous interior of their State Buildings should have this spot front-of-mind for hungry city-goers.

 Flora & Fauna

 While Flora & Fauna dish up what are probably Perth’s most ‘Grammable brekkies, we’re not just in this for the looks.
 Their seriously tiny hole-in-the-wall kitchen in a laneway off Aberdeen Street is packing a punch, delivering by far the most elaborate and delicious vegan breakfasts you’ll find in Northbridge: edible flower-topped banana bread served with peanut butter, tropical waffles, and pumpkin spice chia pudding, just to name a few.

 Finlay & Sons

 For the breakfast burger of your dreams, look no further than Finlay & Sons in Inglewood.
 Imagine a crunchy crumbed chicken fillet with lime aioli, pickled ginger slaw and to top it all off, hand-cut chips—but wait, there’s more.
 These guys have also mastered the humble bacon and egg roll, which is best washed down with a coffee using beans by Twin Peaks.
 While you’re there, do yourself a favour and add a serve of juicy thick cut bacon to your meal.
 Don’t say we didn’t warn you.